 It’s important to realize that the IT needs of each company are unique, so your service provider must have a solid background in your industry, whether that be education or healthcare.
 A provider should have a unique IT action plan based on your industry.

 When your IT professionals have an understanding of your industry, the help desk tasks will run seamlessly, and better customer service can be provided.
-But more importantly, your provider will fully understand the specific compliance regulations of your industry.
+But more importantly, your provider will fully understand the specific compliance regulations for your industry.

 For instance, the information-sharing regulations for healthcare - think HIPAA and PCI DSS - are much stricter than those for financial services.
 If your IT service fails to recognize this, you’re just setting yourself up for trouble.